 My below main math theorem is discussed briefly in chapters 9 and 12 of my book, Toppling Relativity: My Struggle With the Church of Physics and Other Evaders of Truth, published Dec 2022.
-Book is Available at Amazon.
-Short Chapter excerpts are available at ashishsirohi.com.
+Book is available at Amazon.
+Chapter excerpts are available at churchofphysics.org.
 However, the book is largely about other matters.
 The detailed math theorem related discussion here and detailed PDFs are not in the book.

 The paper sets forth simple methods to decide whether an infinite series or other infinite processes would converge to a rational number or an irrational number.